ember-tooling/ember-eslint-parser/README.md

     },
 ```

+if we detect a typescript parser, it will also be used for all files, otherwise babel parser will be used.
+If we cannot find a typescript parser when linting gts we throw an error.

 ## Support

 eslint-plugin-ember is the primary consumer of this parser library, so SemVer _may_ not be respected for other consumers.